-Pocket Reduction in Kingwood, TX
+Pocket Reduction Surgery Near You in Kingwood, Houston TX 77339

 The jawbone, gums, and arches of the mouth are meant to hug the teeth tightly.
 Sometimes the tissues and bone around the teeth can become weakened by periodontal disease, which creates “pockets” around the teeth where bacteria grow.
 The growth of bacteria accelerates the loss of bone and the decay of tissues around the teeth, so it is important to reduce the pocket’s size.
 Our dentist near you in 77339, can evaluate your teeth to see whether surgical or non-surgical pocket reduction in Kingwood, TX, can help you.

-Why Pocket Reduction is Necessary
+Why Pocket Reduction is Necessary?

 When the pockets around the teeth become too deep to keep clean through a regular at-home oral hygiene regimen effectively, it becomes necessary to perform a pocket reduction surgery or other treatments.
 Keeping the pockets clean helps to prevent the disease from spreading to healthy gum and bone tissue.